 Fried Nasu (eggplant) with Vanilla ice cream and honey.
 This was my favorite of the desserts.

 This is definitely a spot you will want to add to your D.C. stops.
 It was so different from ANY food eat.
-I’m a pretty basic person when it comes to food and I really enjoyed stepping out of the box with this one.
+I’m a pretty basic person in food, and I really enjoyed stepping out of the box with this one.

-We were standing around listening to an amazing singer (Kenny Sway) and a we had one of those movie moments (things that never happen to you, but only in the movies.)
+We were standing around listening to an amazing singer (Kenny Sway), and we had one of those movie moments (things that never happen to you, but only in the movies.)
 He pointed at me and asked if he could sing a song to me.
 I didn’t think he was talking to me at first.
 I did the whole turn around to see if he’s talking to the person behind me thing, followed by a finger pointed at myself with a light, “me?”
-He sang a beautiful Ed Sheeran song and it’s a moment I’ll never forget.
-His voice is so good and you can really feel the connection through his voice.
+He sang a beautiful Ed Sheeran song, and it’s a moment I’ll never forget.
+His voice is so good, and you can really feel the connection through his voice.
 That made my night.

 We headed back to my brothers to have a homemade lemon cake Karlee made!
 I took this opportunity to try the Halo Top Birthday Cake Ice Cream!

 I’m terrified of this cat.
 The cuts and bites all over my arms will explain why.
 He’s nuts.
-If it was campagne on the counter that he wanted…it was champagne on the counter he was going to get.
-He has a slap stronger than a ten year old boy and a bite bigger than a snake.
+If it was champagne on the counter that he wanted…it was champagne on the counter he was going to get.
+He has a slap stronger than a ten-year-old boy and a bit bigger than a snake.

 Becca and I went on a walk after cake to walk some of it off before bed.
 I was so full and didn’t want to sleep on a full stomach.